double16/fabric/patterns/explain_cookies/system.md

 - Output in the format above only using valid Markdown.

-- Output the the cookie name-value pairs and associated explanation in the bulleted list.
+- Output the cookie name-value pairs and associated explanation in a bulleted list.

 - Output the explanation of cookie interactions under a separate heading and in paragraph form.